Moshe Feiglin: Views and opinions

-Feiglin has advocated removing the Jerusalem Islamic Waqf's control over the entire al-Aqsa complex, and suggested a synagogue should be established on the Temple Mount.
+Feiglin has advocated removing the Jerusalem Islamic Waqf's control over the entire al-Aqsa complex, and stated that a synagogue should be established on the Temple Mount.
 In February 2014, at Feiglin's insistence, the Knesset debated the status of the Temple Mount.
 Feiglin's platform states:"We have to internalize that this is our Land - exclusively...
 Most important: We must expel the Moslem wakf from the Temple Mount and restore exclusive Israeli sovereignty over this most holy site."

 In July 2014, during the 2014 Israel–Gaza conflict, Feiglin outlined steps toward "achieving quiet in Gaza".
 His plan included attacking all of Gaza, its infrastructure and military sites, without regard to civilian "human shields".
 After conquering and annexing Gaza into Israel, that portion of Gaza's "enemy population that is innocent of wrong-doing and separated itself from the armed terrorists will be treated in accordance with international law and will be allowed to leave".
 After becoming part of Israel, Gaza would be re-populated by Jews.
 He said the civilians of Gaza could go to Sinai, and his plan would also "ease the housing crisis in Israel".
+Feiglin criticized lawmaker Aliza Lavie for discussing legislation on sexual violence, protesting that in wartime, no one should be "talking about things like flowers and sexual assault".

 On August 4, 2014, the Daily Mail tabloid newspaper alleged that Feiglin had called for concentration camps in Gaza.
 In a TV show with CNN's Wolf Blitzer, Feiglin denied that claim, saying he was talking about creating "sheltered areas" for the civilians of Gaza so that Israel could stop rockets by Hamas in a more effective way.
 He also said that he "definitely" supported "tent encampments" before the people in Gaza can be relocated to another place.

 In 2008, Feiglin has proposed a plan to end the conflict between Israel and the Palestinians.
 His plan would include annexing all post-1967 land currently in Israel's hands and offering financial incentive for Palestinian families in these areas to emigrate to other countries.
 Feiglin pointed to a poll by An-Najah University in Nablus, which showed that one in three Palestinian Arabs would emigrate to other countries even without a financial incentive, as supporting his plan.
-Feiglin also proposed that Israel actively encourage Israeli-Arabs to emigrate to the Arab world, and provide assistance to any Arab who chooses to do so.